-According to a newspaper article on the proposed Project, Yellow Pine would include storage of power in lithium-ion batteries.
-These batteries have the potential to explode and cause fires and are not compatible with using water for fighting fires.
+The proposed Project would include storage of power in lithium batteries.
+These batteries are a potential to explode and cause fires and are not compatible with using water for fighting fires.
 We request that the Draft EIS include a fire prevention plan in addition to a fire management plan specifically targeting methods to deal with explosions/fires produced by these batteries as well as other sources of fuel and explosives on the Project site.